A-Mozeak/shortnin/README.md

 ## Language/Frameworks
 I have done most of my professional work using Node.js, but I felt that Go would be at least as good a fit for this project, if not better.
 The reasons why I chose Go are:
 - Tooling
   - Go offers a great set of tools out of the box.
 Dependency management is a breeze, thanks to ```go get```, and being able to pull in parts of the standard library automatically as I need them helps me to be more productive.
+Also, built-in testing tools.
 - Standard Library
   - The Go standard library has a deep set of tools for working with http, json, and other web technologies.
 - Syntax